 Protect Yourself and Those Around You

-The City and the Alexandria Health Department have created a new “Six Steps to Stop the Spread” video to remind the public of the concrete actions they can take to help protect their loved ones and our community from the spread of COVID-19.
-The video is available in
+Every Alexandrian can take steps to reduce the spread of COVID-19.
+The City and Alexandria Health Department have created a “Six Steps to Stop the Spread” video to remind the public of the concrete actions they can take to help protect their loved ones and keep our economy running.

 Cloth Face Coverings and Masks